superpigsam/G-cores-podcast-Gadio-auto-download/README.md

 Python3 script to auto-download Gadio podcasts.

 * download Gadio podcasts to selected location
-* set downloaded title as "date uploaded" + "original title".
+* set title as "date uploaded" + "original title".
 * i.e.: 2019-04-07假期干点什么好？GadioNews03.30-04.04.mp3
 * Each podcast is 50-100 MB, make sure you have enough disk space XD